A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Abstract

 \section{Abstract}

-\looseness = -1 Model merging efficiently aggregates capabilities from multiple fine-tuned models into a single one, operating purely in parameter space without original data or expensive re-computation.
+Model merging efficiently aggregates capabilities from multiple fine-tuned models into a single one, operating purely in parameter space without original data or expensive re-computation.
 Despite empirical successes, a unified theory for its effectiveness under heterogeneous finetuning hyperparameters (e.g., varying learning rates, batch sizes) remains missing.
-Moreover, the lack of hyperparameter transparency in open-source fine-tuned models makes it difficult to predict merged-model performance, leaving practitioners without guidance on how to fine-tune merge-friendly experts.
-To address those two challenges, we employ $L_2$-Stability theory under heterogeneous hyperparameter environments to analyze the generalization of the merged model $\boldsymbol{x}_{avg}$.
-This pioneering analysis yields two key contributions: (i) \textit{A unified theoretical framework} is provided to explain existing merging algorithms, revealing how they optimize specific terms in our bound, thus offering a strong theoretical foundation for empirical observations. (ii) \textit{Actionable recommendations} are proposed for practitioners to strategically fine-tune expert models, enabling the construction of merge-friendly models within the pretraining-to-finetuning pipeline.
-Extensive experiments on the ResNet/Vit family across 20/8 visual classification tasks, involving thousands of finetuning models, robustly confirm the impact of different hyperparameters on the generalization of $\boldsymbol{x}_{avg}$ predicted by our theoretical results.
+Existing federated learning theories focus purely on optimization, which fails to explain model merging and inherently leads to theoretical paradoxes.
+To address this challenge, we pioneer the integration of $L_2$-Stability theory into heterogeneous environments to rigorously decouple the excess risk of the merged model $\boldsymbol{x}_{avg}$ into optimization and generalization errors.
+This comprehensive analysis yields three main contributions: (i) We mathematically establish the fundamental \textit{Optimization-Generalization Trade-off}, explicitly resolving the paradox of why over-trained experts lead to catastrophic merging collapse. (ii) \textit{A unified theoretical framework} is provided to explain not only linear merging algorithms (e.g., TA, AdaMerging) but also state-of-the-art \textit{non-linear} merging algorithms (e.g., TIES, DARE), proving how sparsification operators strictly tighten the generalization bound by suppressing task heterogeneity. (iii) Rather than heuristic guidelines, we derive \textit{Quantitative Scaling Laws} that theoretically predict the precise impact of hyperparameter choices, enabling practitioners to strategically construct ``merge-friendly'' experts.
+Extensive experiments on the ResNet and ViT architectures across 20 visual classification tasks, involving thousands of finetuning models, robustly confirm that our theoretical scaling laws accurately predict the empirical generalization behaviors of $\boldsymbol{x}_{avg}$.